root-sarvesh/root-sarvesh/README.md

 - 🖥️ **Terminal Portfolio** – A quirky JS-only portfolio that runs in the browser like a terminal.
 - 📘 **Smart PDF Viewer** – Click on any word and get its meaning instantly (built for struggling students).
 - ♠️ **Poker Game** – Multiplayer poker logic built in C with SFML (because who doesn’t like cards?).
-- 🌍 **Learning Security** – Currently working on vulnerabilities like missing headers and XSS attacks on my test site.
+- 🌍 **Learning Security** – Currently learning about Cyber Security.

 ---